- Protein, fiber, & healthy fat

 - Salad kits with a protein

-- Ready-to-eat chopped/sliced vegetables: broccoli, cauliflower, baby or pre-cut carrots, bell peppers, pre-cut celery, cucumbers, and snap peas.
+- Ready-to-eat chopped/sliced vegetables: broccoli, cauliflower, baby or pre-cut carrots, bell peppers, pre-cut celery, cucumbers, onions, and snap peas.

 - Frozen veggies